hrfee/jfa-go/README.md

     * Granular control over invites: Validity period as well as number of uses can be specified.
     * Account defaults: Configure an example account to your liking, and its permissions, access rights and homescreen layout can be applied to all new users.
     * Password validation: Ensure users choose a strong password.
+* 🔗 Ombi Integration: Automatically creates Ombi accounts for new users using their email address and login details, and your own defined set of permissions.
 * 📨 Email storage: Add your existing user's email addresses through the UI, and jfa-go will ask new users for them on account creation.
     * Email addresses can optionally be used instead of usernames
 * 🔑 Password resets: When user's forget their passwords and request a change in Jellyfin, jfa-go reads the PIN from the created file and sends it straight to the user via email.